rigred/rigred.github.io/docs/_posts/2025-07-10-deconstructing-kunpeng-916.md

 Looking at the Kunpeng 920's architecture, we can see a clear evolutionary path from the 916.
 This isn't a revolution; it's a refinement of a consistent design philosophy.

-* **The Sliced Cache Philosophy is Confirmed:** The Kunpeng 920 features a large L3 cache that is explicitly described as "1 MiB per core," shared among all cores.
-For a 64-core chip, this means a 64 MB L3 cache, physically implemented as 64 distinct 1 MB slices.
-This is the ultimate validation of our primary theory about the 916.
-The "32x1MB" spec for the 916 wasn't a mistake; it was the first iteration of a granular, distributed NUCA design that Huawei would carry forward and refine.
-Our discovery of the 8 MB NUCA domains in the 916 was, in fact, uncovering the first draft of this long-term architectural plan.
+* **The Sliced Cache Philosophy is Confirmed:** The Kunpeng 920 features a large L3 cache that is explicitly described as "1 MiB per core."
+This validates our discovery that the 916's L3 is a granular, distributed NUCA design.

 * **The Interconnect's Family Tree:** The Kunpeng 920 uses a high-speed, proprietary interconnect called the Huawei Cache Coherency System (HCCS) for multi-socket communication, implemented with ports codenamed "Hydra".
 The Kunpeng 916 was the first chip in the family to support 2-way SMP, so it stands to reason that it contains the first generation of this HCCS interconnect.
 The distinct latency tiers we measured in the core-to-core heatmap are the performance fingerprint of this "Proto-HCCS" fabric.